ffalt/jamserve/README.md

 ## Preamble

 This is my long term pet project to manage/stream/edit my own music collection.
-It's work in progress and probably always be.
+It's work in progress and probably always will be.

 This is the backend development repository.
 See